+Aspect Potential impact Significance

+with mitigation

+Hydrocarbon leaks and spills could enter the Low (2)

+aquifer causing contamination

+Surface and Wastewater can contaminate surface and Low (1)

+groundwater groundwater

+Waste items and litter can pollute drainage Low (1)

+channels.

-Aspect Potential impact Significance with mitigation Hydrocarbon leaks and spills could enter the Low (2) aquifer causing contamination Surface and Wastewater can contaminate surface and Low (1) groundwater groundwater Waste items and litter can pollute drainage Low (1) channels.
-Pollution of soil Low (1) Coil Vegetation clearing Low (1) Soil Loss of soil quality due to mixing of earth matter, Low (1) trampling and compaction.
+Pollution of soil Low (1)

+Soil Vegetation clearing Low (1)

+3011 Loss of soil quality due to mixing of earth matter, Low (1)

+trampling and compaction.

 Visual impacts Visual disturbance and loss of Sense of Place.
-Minor (4) and sense of place Conflict with farm owners about access, leaving Low (1) Socio-economic gates open, suspicious movements, loss of impacts such as farming area, etc. employment, and Presence of exploration team could be blamed Low (1) land-use for stock theft and wildlife poaching. laria-usc Promotes job creation, skills development, and Low (Beneficial) opportunities for the local economy.
-Noise and Perceived impact from surveying activities on Low (1) vibrations livestock and humans.
-Loss or alteration of terrestrial habitats and loss Low (1) of species Terrestrial Residing, slow-moving and nesting organisms can Low (1) Ecology and be disturbed, injured or killed.
-Biodiversity Alien species and weeds can be introduced to the Low (1) area.
-Loss of grazing and living organisms Minor (3) Heritage, culture, Potential damage to cultural heritage sites Minor (4) history, archaeology, and palaeontology impacting human receptors in the area.
+Minor (4)

+and sense of

+place

+Conflict with farm owners about access, leaving Low (1)

+Socio-economic gates open, suspicious movements, loss of

+impacts such as farming area, etc.

+employment, and Presence of exploration team could be blamed Low (1)

+land-use for stock theft and wildlife poaching.

+iana-use Promotes job creation, skills development, and Low (Beneficial)

+opportunities for the local economy.

+Noise and Perceived impact from surveying activities on Low (1)

+vibrations livestock and humans.

+Loss or alteration of terrestrial habitats and loss Low (1)

+of species

+Terrestrial Residing, slow-moving and nesting organisms can Low (1)

+Ecology and be disturbed, injured or killed.

+Biodiversity Alien species and weeds can be introduced to the Low (1)

+area.

+Loss of grazing and living organisms Minor (3)

+Heritage, culture, Potential damage to cultural heritage sites Minor (4)

+history,

+archaeology, and

+palaeontology

+The only risk to the environment is related to the cumulative impacts as a result of physical disturbance, nuisance of noise and dust and the loss of sense of place, thereby impacting human receptors in the area.
 Impacts with respect to airborne dust are expected to be limited to vehicular traffic and drilling activities.
 There will be some release of exhaust fumes from machinery that will impact the immediate vicinity but will be of short duration.
 All precautions will be taken to prevent damage to heritage sites, as a result of the exploration activities.
 All other social and environmental receptors were scoped out as significant effects were unlikely and therefore no further assessment was deemed necessary.